sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 The second phase happens in your dashboard, where the information is compared to your WordPress environment, like SEO settings.

 This cooperation creates personalized information like no other inspector could.

-### Statistical data, bundled with your license

-*N.B.
-These features are under construction.
-ETA late 2019.*

-Website statistics, like uptime and performance, can cost you unnecessarily amounts.

-With Monitor, it's included in your Premium license.

-#### A fast website

-Website performance is a ranking factor.
-Not directly, but eventually so.

-This is because us humans like responsive interaction.
-If a website is too slow, then we'll bounce back to the search results.
-Thus increasing your website's bounce rate.

-Increased bounce rate indicates to search engines that your content wasn't relevant to the search query.
-When this happens more often than not, your website will fall in search ranking position.

-The Monitor extension will, in set intervals, check your website's performance.

-#### High uptime

-Website uptime is another ranking factor.
-This one is directly measured.

-Naturally, a website that cannot be reached won't sell anything and will miss out on user engagement.
-A website that's down will also increase bounce rate.
-As described earlier, your site will then fall in search ranking position.

-When a website is down often, a page can be seen as missing.
-This can eventually deindex your pages from the search results.

-Monitor will, also in set intervals, check your website's uptime.
-So you can be confident that your site is available.

 ### Privacy first